Advertisement

 As any owner will know, dogs can be the perfect medicine when one is sick or feeling down.
 But do hospitals in the UK allow dogs to visit their owners?
 Let’s find out.

 As dog owners, we’d love for every place to be dog-friendly.
-Unfortunately, hospitals are not often that way, which can make hospital stays difficult.
+Unfortunately, hospitals are not often that way, making hospital stays difficult.

 Can my dog visit me in the hospital?

-Dogs are the only species of animal (excluding exceptional cases), who can visit or accompany their owners in the hospital.
-Dogs are separated into four different groups, and each has a different set of rules when entering a health establishment.
+Dogs are the only species of animal (excluding exceptional cases) that can visit or accompany their owners to the hospital.
+Dogs are divided into four groups, each with a different set of rules when entering a health establishment.

 Assistance dogs

-Assistance dogs are specifically trained to assist their owners with a disability - may it be blindness, deafness, or seizures, for example.
-According to the Equality Act of 2010, these dogs are allowed to go everywhere with their owners, including hospitals.
+Assistance dogs are specifically trained to assist their owners with disabilities such as blindness, deafness, or seizures.
+According to the Equality Act of 2010, these dogs can go everywhere with their owners, including hospitals.
 They will not, however, be allowed in places that are kept sterile, such as operating rooms.
 For this reason, it’s very important that the assistance dog knows how to stay alone for some time while their owner is being tended to.

 Pets as Therapy dogs

-PAT dogs have undergone some training and passed an assessment which proves their temperaments are suitable for visiting vulnerable patients in hospital.
+PAT dogs have undergone some training and passed an assessment, which proves their temperaments are suitable for visiting vulnerable patients in the hospital.
 PATs are allowed to visit approved patients at scheduled times.
 They and their handler should always be wearing their PAT harness and badge.

 Security dogs

-These may include the dogs of hospital guards or sniffer dogs - both are admitted in hospital when on duty.
+These may include the dogs of hospital guards or sniffer dogs - both are admitted to the hospital when on duty.

 Pets

-Pets are, as a general rule, not allowed to visit their owners in the hospital.
+Pets are generally not allowed to visit their owners in the hospital.
 However, exceptions can be made if the patient is well enough to see the animal, has been staying in the hospital for an extended amount of time, and it is thought that seeing the animal could improve the patient’s overall health.
 If you want a pet to visit a patient in the hospital, you must write a letter to the ward or department manager so they can consider your request.

 As with any other dog visiting the hospital, the pet visiting cannot be under 6 months of age, pregnant, or have recently given birth.